How do you choose the best lawn fertilizer when there are literally hundreds of fertilizer products to choose from?

-Are organic lawn fertilizers safer and more eco-friendly than chemical fertilizer?
-Is there a pet safe lawn fertilizer?
+Are organic lawn fertilizers safer and more eco-friendly than chemical fertilizers?
+Is there a pet-safe lawn fertilizer?

 The ideal way to choose the best fertilizer is to start by understanding your lawn’s nutrient needs and then pick a product that can supply those needs.

 Some of the links in this article are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.
 PLEASE READ MY DISCLOSURE FOR MORE INFORMATION.

 - Nitrogen is the mineral element that affects turfgrass growth and development the most.
 It is required in the largest amounts and fertilizer recommendations are usually based on pounds of nitrogen per 1000 ft2.